arshad-khalid/file-organizer/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository, create a new branch for your changes, and submit a pull request.

-## Contact

-For any questions or feedback, please reach out via GitHub Issues.